This article explains admins on how to create a basic report for their business needs, using the Report Builder.

 - Click here to expand for more information on how to create a New Report on Salesforce Objects

-If a Salesforce connection is established in your org, using Salesforce Connector, you can see the Salesforce objects under Select data source dropdown list, based on your login method.
+If a Salesforce connection is established in your org, you can see the Salesforce objects under Select Object dropdown list, and create reports on those objects.